microsoft/mu_silicon_arm_tiano/ArmPkg/Drivers/SmmuDxe/README.md

 ### DMA Mapping with IoMmuLib and IoMmu Protocol

-- Maintains up to 4-level page table, depending on configuration, to map HostAddress and DeviceAddress
+- Maintains up to a 4-level page table, depending on configuration, to map HostAddress and DeviceAddress
 - Identity Mapped

 1. **IoMmu Map**: